nuez/nuez.github.io/content/posts/hugo-vs-drupal.md

 You can imagine that no matter how many caches you enable on Drupal, nothing will be faster than just returning static HTML.

-~~Hugo itself built in GoLang meaning that it's available as a precompiled binary that you can download an run on any computer with any OS.
-No installation, no gems, modules or dependencies are required.
-Another advantage of being written in GoLang, is that Hugo is fast.
-Very fast.~~

 ### How do you edit and create content?

 With Hugo you can create your content on your local machine using any text or code editor; no need to login to any website.
 The articles you write go in text files organised in folders and are typically written in **MarkDown**, a widely used - super simple - *MarkUp* language.
 Hugo will collect the articles in the different folders to generate the menus, summary lists and taxonomy pages and turn them into static HTML pages.